 Scope mounts play a crucial role in keeping your scope stable and aligned.
 Quality mounts securely fix the optic, maintain zero, resist harsh conditions, and often include features like built-in elevation compensation, which adjusts for bullet drop with fixed angles (typically 20 MOA or higher).

-There are four primary ways to categorize scope mounts, which every shooter should understand to make an informed choice.
+There are three primary ways to categorize scope mounts, which every shooter should understand to make an informed choice.

-In terms of design, scope mounts can be divided into two types: scope rings and one-piece scope mounts.
+In terms of design, scope mounts can be divided into two types: one pair of scope rings and one-piece scope mounts.

 One-piece scope mounts are a single integrated base that holds the scope firmly in place as one unit, combining the rings and base into a single piece of metal for easier installation and consistent alignment.